Lunar New Year: Foods That Bring Good Fortune

 Fish for Abundance

 A whole fish is essential to the New Year feast.
 In Mandarin, the word for fish (鱼, yú) sounds like the word for surplus.
-The fish is often steamed whole and should be left unfinished to symbolize having more than enough in the new year.
+The fish is often steamed whole with ginger and scallion, and should be left partially unfinished to symbolize having more than enough in the new year.
+The head and tail must remain intact to represent a good beginning and ending to the year ahead.

 Dumplings for Wealth